-Jussie Smollett: a complete timeline
+Jussie Smollett: Timeline from actor's arrest to guilty verdict

-Jussie Smollett: timeline of the actor's alleged attack and arrest
+Authorities accused him of staging the attack for publicity, something he has always denied.

-Jussie Smollett has been arrested and charged with filing a false police report, after saying he was attacked in a homophobic and racist incident.
+On Thursday a Chicago jury found Smollett guilty of five counts of disorderly conduct.
+Each count carries a penalty of up to three years in prison.

-The story has taken quite a few twists and turns since the Empire actor first claimed he was attacked by two men.
+The story has taken quite a few twists and turns since it began.

 29 January 2019: The alleged incident takes place

-Chicago police say they're investigating a suspected racist and homophobic attack of Jussie - real name Justin - Smollett by two masked men which happened at about 2am.
+Chicago police say they're investigating a suspected racist and homophobic attack of Jussie Smollett by two masked men which happened at about 2am.

 They say the actor was punched in the face, had an "unknown chemical substance" poured on him and a rope wrapped around his neck.